performance-echo/.github/profile/README.md

 conda install python=3.12
 ```

 You can install all echo pacakges at once using the command below.
-Add `--upgrade` to the second line if you also want to upgrade dependencies.
+Add `-U` flag if you also want to upgrade dependencies.

 ```bash
 uv pip install -r https://raw.githubusercontent.com/performance-echo/.github/main/echo_packages.txt